top of page

 📍 The Challenge

-Red Rocks is sacred ground—not just for musicians, but for filmmakers and drone pilots.
+Red Rocks is sacred ground—not just for musicians, but also for filmmakers and drone pilots.
 It’s heavily protected, logistically complex, and visually unlike any other venue on earth.
+The challenges were abundant.

 • One hour of private access to the venue